Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 He doesn’t want to answer your concerns.
 He wants you to believe you’re paranoid.

-And the moment you start questioning your own voice, you’ve lost the battle.
+And the moment you start questioning your own voice, you’ve lost your grounding.

 Marriage is built on trust—but not just trust in each other.
 Trust in your own gut.